 Significant figures in operations

-- The result of an operation cannot have more significant figures that the value with the least number of significant figures.
+For multiplication and division operations, the result should have no more significant figures than the number in the operation with the least number of significant figures.
 For example, when performing the operation

-- If performing addition and subtraction only, it is sufficient to do all calculations at once and apply the significant figures rules to the end result.
+If performing addition and subtraction only, it is sufficient to do all calculations at once and apply the significant figures rules to the final result.

-- If performing multiplication and division only, it is sufficient to do all calculations at once and apply the significant figures rules to the end result.
+If performing multiplication and division only, it is sufficient to do all calculations at once and apply the significant figures rules to the final result.

 15.23 * 3.6 = 54.83.